Slave Falls generating station

-Lowered water levels may be necessary for extended period
+Future work plan may require lowered water levels for extended period

-Any plan for Slave Falls is likely to require work over multiple years and may involve a 1 to 2 metre (about 3 to 6 feet) drop in water level between Slave Falls and Pointe du Bois generating stations, as early as fall 2020.
+Any long-term plan for Slave Falls will require work over multiple years and may involve a 1 to 2 metre (about 3 to 6 feet) drop in water level between the Slave Falls and Pointe du Bois generating stations.
 While any reduction in water level will be temporary, it may need to continue for an extended period to accommodate the work.

 Public & Indigenous feedback

-We understand any decision made with respect to Slave Falls – including lowering water levels – will affect local residents, Indigenous resource users, recreational waterway users, and visitors to Whiteshell Provincial Park.
+We understand any decision made with respect to Slave Falls – including potential lowering of water levels – will affect local residents, Indigenous resource users, recreational waterway users, and visitors to Whiteshell Provincial Park.

-This summer, we are informing anyone who might be affected by the planned or potential work at Slave Falls.
-We are also inviting those who live along or use the waterway to provide feedback on the potential effects of any planned work or changes at the station, including lowered water levels, so we can better understand the impacts.
+In 2020, we informed anyone who might be affected by the planned or potential work at Slave Falls.
+We also invited those who live along or use the waterway to provide feedback through an online survey on the potential effects of any work involving lowered water levels, so we could better understand the impacts.

-This input will inform our plans and help find ways to avoid or limit impacts where possible.
+This input will inform our work plan and help us find ways to avoid or limit impacts where possible.